Frequently Asked Questions

 1. Registration has started and I can’t seem to register.
 What might be the problem(s)?

 You might have holds that prevent you from registering for classes.
 Please look at the note that appears on the screen.
 It could tell you what kind of hold you have and the phone number you need to contact in order to remove the hold.
-If you still have a question, please send email email@example.com or visit the Office of Retention, Advising, and Career Preparation.
+If you still have a question, please send email email@example.com or visit the Office of Advising and Career Development.

 2. What are pre-requisites?